Skip to content

 Can generators explode?

 Explosions aren’t the everyday fate of a generator, but they can happen if things go badly wrong.
 Don’t imagine a movie-style fireball — it’s more often a dangerous failure caused by heat, fuel vapour or electrical faults.
+This risk is why high-quality electrical generators are designed with specific safety standards in mind.

 Generators rely on a mix of fuel, heat, and electricity.
 When all three get out of balance, you have the recipe for trouble.
 The good news is that knowing the common causes helps you avoid them altogether.